Award lauds urban design projects

-"Urban design is an area where Australia is maturing and producing some wonderful results, and landscape architecture is playing a big role in this," Ms Court says.
+"Urban design is an area where Australia is maturing and producing some wonderful results, and landscape architecture is playing a big role in this," Ms Court said.

 "Landscape architecture is emerging as a growing profession in South Australia, with increasing demand for new graduates.
 This year we have 12 landscape architecture students graduating and all are guaranteed jobs."

-As a sign of its coming-of-age, the first independent exhibition of projects by the University's graduate landscape architect students is being held this week at the Queen's Theatre in Playhouse Lane.
+As a sign of its coming-of-age, the first independent exhibition of projects by the University's graduate landscape architecture students was held last month at the Queen's Theatre.

-The exhibition, titled New Dirt, runs until November 23 and features a variety of projects, including public space which promotes recycling, a geometric artificial headline along Adelaide's coastline resulting in wider recreational beaches, and the transformation of a working quarry site into a theatre space.
+The exhibition, titled New Dirt, featured a variety of projects, including a public space which promotes recycling, a geometric artificial headland along Adelaide's coastline resulting in wider recreational beaches, and the transformation of a working quarry site into a theatre space.

-Ms Court says Adelaide offers enormous potential for landscape projects such as the redevelopment of its city laneways, more cycleways and pedestrian friendly environments, additional public transport nodes and more effective use of the parklands.
+Ms Court said Adelaide offered enormous potential for landscape projects such as the redevelopment of its city laneways, more cycleways and pedestrian-friendly environments, additional public transport nodes and more effective use of the parklands.